Gtaverne/Transcendance/README.md

 ### Technology used :
 - Frontend in react with typescrypt
-- Backend with nodejs and postgreSQL
+- Backend with nestjs, nodejs and postgreSQL

 ### Launch :
 ```